DON'T BUY A CHOW!

 If buying a puppy, be sure to shop carefully for a *responsible* and *knowledgeable* breeder who places high priority on breeding for sound temperament and good health in all matings.
 Such a breeder will interrogate and educate potential buyers carefully.
 Many such breeders have a written contract and such breeders will continue to be available for advice and consultation for the rest of the puppy's life and will insist on receiving the dog back if ever you are unable to keep it.

 However as an alternative to buying a Chow puppy, you may want to give some serious consideration to adopting a rescued Chow.
 Despite the responsibility or lack thereof of their previous owner, almost all rescued Chows have proven to be readily rehabilitated so as to become superb family companions for responsible and affectionate adopters.
 Many rescuers are skilled trainers who evaluate temperament and provide remedial training before offering dogs for placement and who offer continued advisory support afterwards.

-Contact local Chow breeders or Chow Club members to learn who is doing Rescue work.
+Contact your local Chow Chow Club to learn who is doing Chow Rescue work.

 In the United States, for more information about rescuing a Chow, please see: